 Or if you’re really not the type who’s into going out and meeting new people – we highly encourage finding a new hobby, at least!

 Lessen Your Carbon Footprint However You Can

-This year, there has been a lot of talk and movement with regards to climate change.
-If you’re still a little confused, we’re here to tell you that it is very much real.
-The bad news is, research suggests that we only have about a few more decades left before the damage becomes way too much to cope with.
-The good news is, you can start as early as now because there are SO MANY ways to lessen your carbon footprint.
+This year, there has been a lot of talk and movement with regard to climate change.
+And if you’re still a little confused – we’re here to tell you that it is very much real.
+The bad news is – research suggests that we only have about a few more decades left before the damage becomes way too much to cope with.
+The good news is – you can start as early as now because there are SO MANY ways to lessen your carbon footprint.

 You can go on a no-car day.
-Lessen your meat consumption.
+You can go and lessen your meat consumption.
 Refuse single-use plastics.
 Go for thrift shops, second-hand shopping, and avoid fast fashion.
-From food to transportation to clothing and even personal care—there’s literally so much that we can do!
+From food to transportation to clothing and even personal care – there’s literally so much that we can do!
 It’s always the small, consistent efforts that add up in the long run.

 This also leads us to our next suggestion.

 Learn To Say No, No Doesn’t Always Have to Be Bad